Hucaru/GGST-hook/README.md

 # Guilty Gear Strive Client Hook

 Decreases the time all http network operations take.
-Unlike other solutions this is resilient to client version updates (unless they overhaul their network handling or modify their api endpoints) and does not requrie you to run a proxy application.
+Unlike other solutions this is resilient to client version updates (unless they overhaul their networking) and does not requrie you to run a proxy application.

 # How this works